telerik/xaml-docs/controls/radtaskboard/overview.md

 Thank you for choosing __Telerik RadTaskBoard__ control!

 RadTaskBoard is a simple, visual way to keep track of things that need to be done.
-The control provide clean interface to a functional and minimal application for keeping track of tasks.
+The control provides a clean interface to a functional and minimal application for keeping track of tasks.

 ![RadTaskBoard in the Fluent theme](images/taskboard_overview.png)